joyuche446/sql-sales-analytics-awesome-chocolates/README.md

 *	Discover sales trends over time
 ## Dataset Source & Overview:

-Dataset: Awesome Chocolates
+Dataset: Awesome Chocolates (source: Chandoo.org)

-Source: Chandoo.org.

-While the dataset originates from Chandoo.org, all analysis, queries and insights were independently developed to demonstrate analytical thinking and problem-solving skills.
-The dataset consists of the following tables:
+The dataset includes:

-*	products – product details (Product, Category, Cost per box)
+- Products: product details (category, cost per box)
-*	sales – transaction data (Boxes sold, Amount, Date)
+- Sales: transaction data (boxes sold, amount, date)
-*	people – sales representatives
+- People: sales representatives
-*	geo – regional data
+- Geo: regional data

+All analysis and insights were independently developed.
 ## Methodology:
 The analysis was performed using SQL by first exploring and understanding the dataset structure.
 Multiple tables from the dataset were combined using joins for comprehensive data analysis.
 Aggregation functions such as SUM, AVG, and COUNT were applied to calculate key metrics and queries were designed to answer specific business questions related to revenue, performance, and trends.
 ## Queries & Analysis: